 Retailers that serve daily needs, such as grocery stores, are more evenly dispersed in neighborhood commercial districts - although some low-income areas like the Tenderloin and Bayview are less-well served by full-service supermarkets.
 Figure III-12 shows formula and independent grocery stores by size (greater or fewer than 10,000 square feet).
 Grocery stores often serve as anchors for clusters of convenience-oriented retail that draw from a local market, typically within a one-mile radius.
 While both independent and formula grocery stores are located throughout the city, they are more concentrated in the northeastern subareas where population densities are highest (the Northern Neighborhoods, Central City, Downtown, Castro/Mid-Market, and Mission/Potrero).
 Less densely populated areas in the Southern and Western Neighborhoods have fewer grocery stores.
-For example, there are nearly 2 grocery stores for every 1,000 residents in the Northern Neighborhoods and 1.4 grocery stores per 1,000 residents in the Southern and Western Neighborhoods.36 Downtown and the Southern Neighborhoods have a particularly low concentration of formula retail grocery stores, which tend to be significantly larger than independent grocers and may offer a wider range of fresh produce and health foods.37
+For example, there are nearly 2 grocery stores for every 1,000 residents in the Northern Neighborhoods and 1.4 grocery stores per 1,000 residents in Mission/Potrero.
+In comparison, there are approximately 0.6 grocery stores for every 1,000 residents in the Southern and Western Neighborhoods.
+Downtown and the Southern Neighborhoods have a particularly low concentration of formula retail grocery stores, which tend to be significantly larger than independent grocers and may offer a wider range of fresh produce and health foods.